 Tip: When filling out your profile remember to save regularly by clicking Update Profile at the bottom of the page.

-- There will always be a member of our moderation team present to ensure live Chats run smoothly.
+There will always be a member of our moderation team present to ensure live Chats run smoothly.

-Many teachers tell us that due to the text-only nature of the Chats, quieter students are more active than they would be in a face-to-face interaction, providing an interesting change to class dynamics.
+Teachers tell us that due to the text-only nature of the Chats, quieter students are more active than they would be in a face-to-face interaction, providing an interesting change to class dynamics.